-Intro to the SVN Importer
+Intro to the SVN Importer.

 I’ve previously posted about the SVN Importer tool here and hoped at some point to follow up on my experiences converting from specific version control tools.
-Well, after a StarTeam conversion project last year that was easily an order of magnitude larger than any other conversion project I’ve ever done, I think I’m fairly well qualified to write on the topic.
+Well, after the OpenMake team did a StarTeam conversion project last year that was easily an order of magnitude larger than any other conversion project I’ve ever done, I think I’m fairly well qualified to write on the topic.
 I had previously done some small conversions using StarTeam 2005 (aka version 11) but for this project, the customer was using StarTeam 2009 (aka version 12.5).
 Oh, and I when I say this effort was big, I mean REALLY big: the largest project had almost 20 million file revisions and the whole system had around 50 million file revisions.

 The first thing I noticed in doing other smaller conversions using the SVN Importer is that StarTeam lacks certain critical functions in its command line interface (CLI) that allow these sorts of conversions.
 Because of this, the SVN Importer developers, out of necessity I believe, choose to use the StarTeam API to perform the conversion to SVN.
 This requires that you have the StarTeam SDK installed on your conversion machine.
 Also, if you are converting very large projects (greater than 1 million file revisions) as I was, it means you’ll need a 64-bit version of the SDK.
 While I was able to track this down for StarTeam 2009, I don’t believe this exists in earlier versions.
 You’ll also need to make sure that the correct version of the StarTeam API jar file is in the classpath of the importer and that the Lib directory of the StarTeam SDK is included in your PATH environment variable.